SimonVanSchuylenbergh/PASTA/README.md

 For the pseudo continuum function, we developed a method that splits the continuum into overlapping chunks, fits each with a polynomial, and merges them together to one smooth function.
 The code allows the user to tweak the number of chunks, degree of the polynomials and width of the overlap regions.
 Alternatively, it is possible to use a linear model by providing a design matrix.
-The normalization can also easily be turned off for use on pre-normalized spectra.
+We also provide a class to use linear models, and the normalization can also be turned off for use on pre-normalized spectra.
 Additionally, due to the code's modularity it is relatively easy to add a custom normalization function.

-As the minimization algorithm the code uses particle swarm optimization (PSO).
+The code uses particle swarm optimization (PSO) as the optimization algorithm.
-Specifically an adapted version of the implementation in [argmin-rs](https://github.com/argmin-rs/argmin).
+Our implementation is based on the one in [argmin-rs](https://github.com/argmin-rs/argmin).
-The metaparameters of the algorithm (e.g. number of particles, social attraction factor, etc) can be chosen by the user.
+The metaparameters of the algorithm (number of particles, social attraction factor, etc) can be chosen by the user.

-Example usage in `example_fit_hermes.py` and `check_fit_hermes.py`.
+See example usage in `example_fit_hermes.py` and `check_fit_hermes.py`.

 ## Installation
-The code is written in Rust, with an interface to Python.
+The code is written in Rust, and provides an interface to Python.
 It can be installed as a Python package, either from the pre-built wheel or by compiling the source code.

 ### Pre-built wheel